Normal Amsler Grid appearance.

 Age-related macular degeneration (AMD) is the most common cause of vision loss in persons over 50 years of age world-wide.
 Millions are affected, and because it is an aging change, AMD is becoming increasingly common as the world population ages.

 “Dry” AMD is the earliest stage, and affects everyone with AMD.
-Most people with dry AMD have good vision on the eye chart, but have increasing difficulty at night and indoors.
+Most people with dry AMD have good vision on the eye chart, but have increasing difficulty at night and indoors, needing more light and higher contrast (black and white rather than shades of grey) to see well.
 Severe visual loss with dry AMD is uncommon, and usually occurs when a condition called “geographic atrophy” develops.

 “The other day I realized that I was reading the scores at the bottom of the TV screen again.
 I couldn’t do that before the laser treatment.
 And the distortion and waviness was gone.”
 76 year old woman with dry AMD.